zclarkEDC/identity-give-transaction-logging/README.md

 cd pipeline/
 cdk deploy --ConnectionSecretId=<my-connection-id>
 ```
-where `ConnectionSecretId` is the CodeStar connection ARN for the repository defined in `pipeline/app.py`.
+where `ConnectionSecretId` is the SecretsManager secret containing the CodeStar connection ARN for the repository defined in `pipeline/app.py`.
+Note -- the JsonKey for the secret must be 'arn'.

 ## Build/Local Deploy